 - Environmental factors

 At Mile High Psychiatry, we find a combination of therapy and medication to be a suitable treatment for OCD in children and adults.
 Various forms of therapy can include cognitive-behavioral therapy (CBT), interpersonal therapy (IPT), and problem-solving therapy.
-Medication needs will vary from patient to patient, depending on the severity of their disorder.
+Medication needs will vary from patient to patient, depending on the severity of the disorder.

-Have questions regarding OCD for yourself or your child?
+Do you have questions regarding OCD for yourself or your child?
 Request an appointment with Mile High Psychiatry to learn more.